brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

+### 1.6.33.1 ###
+- Improvement: Changed JS loading order to make it compatible with Elementor's lazy load and optimization options.
+- Fix: Navigation Menu - Unable to click on Submenu items.

 ### 1.6.33 ###
 - Fix: Unable to edit the Header/Footer with Elementor in few cases.

 ### 1.6.32 ###
 - Fix: Improved plugin security.
-- Fix: Navigation Menu - Unable to click on Submenu items.

 ### 1.6.31 ###
 - Fix: Conflict with WP SVG Images plugin.